unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

             // Fake delay to immitate requesting from a remote server await Task.Delay(TimeSpan.FromSeconds(2), ct);

-            // assign a random number ranged -40-40. var temperature = new Random().Next(-40, 40);
+            // assign a random number ranged -40 to 40.
+            var temperature = new Random().Next(-40, 40);

             return new WeatherInfo(temperature);